 What are some of the benefits of using your home’s equity?
 These loans or lines of credit typically feature low interest rates and give you the potential for tax deductions.
 They are a great way to consolidate your debts or establish an emergency savings fund.

 Contrary to popular belief, there are many ways you can use your home’s equity.
-While Home Equity Loans or Lines of Credit are often used for things like home improvements or paying for college tuition, they can also be used for:
+While Home Equity Loans or Lines of Credit are often used for things like home improvements, they can also be used for:

 - New Car